florinsdistortedvision/OMSK-Retail-PKG-Installer/README.md

 * Done, when the pkgs are installed, simply close ★ OMSK Daemon by hitting Options button > Close Application.
 * **Note!: DO NOT remove/uninstall ★ OMSK Executable.
 The reason you do need it, it's because it acts like a FPKG placeholder, so that the official full OMSK wouldn't install and cause problems.**

+## Some useful places

+* <a href="https://orbispatches.com/"> ORBIS Patches </a> Here you will find direct download links to every game update ever.
+It will show minimum firmware for the update.
+For big updates, simply grab the delta and all pieces and **DO NOT merge them**.
+Put all of them in the pkg folder.
+* <a href="https://archive.org/search.php?query=PS4+IDU"> PS4 IDU Disc Dumps </a> Here you will find all demos from the IDU discs with their licenses.

 ## Photos

 ![](/Images/Daemon.jpg)